Skip to footer content

 • A few lines of code can be used to generate a PDF file from a string, stream, or URL, among other sources.

 • It is possible to edit and modify existing PDF files.
-It utilizes techniques like page rotation in PDFs, picture extraction, barcode scanning, and so on.
+It utilizes techniques like rotating pages in PDFs, picture extraction, scanning barcodes within PDFs, and so on.

 • This approach can be used to extract text from scanned PDF documents.